Writings from a Greek Prison:

 About the Author

-Tasos Theofilou is ananarchist-communist and political prisoner in Greece, from 2012 to 2017.
-He is the author of six books in Greece.
-Through speculative fiction, noir, and graphic novel genres, he illuminates the conditions of exploitation and social conflict in Greece.
+Tasos Theofilou is an anarchist-communist and a former political prisoner in Greece.
+He is the author of six books.
+Through speculative fiction, noir, and graphic novels, he illuminates the conditions of exploitation and social conflict in Greece.
 While in prison, Theofilou also authored a book on Attica as part of the international solidarity with the U.S. prisoners’ strike on the forty-fifth anniversary of the prison uprising.

 Theofilou addressed the Court of Appeal on April 28, 2017 with the following statement in his plea: